coralogix/jenkins-coralogix-plugin/README.md

 ## License

-The Coralogix Plugin is licensed under the MIT License.
+The Coralogix Plugin is licensed under the Apache 2.0 License.